sreeharisatheesh/SPAM-checker-/README.md

 # SPAM-checker-
-It's an ML based model for predicting whether the give mail is spam or not
+It's an ML based model for predicting the give mail is spam or not